More than a decade ago, a jury in Edmonton, Alberta, found a heavy-duty mechanic guilty of murdering his pregnant wife.

 The “jogger” in the video ran with relative ease.
 Michael White couldn’t run worth a damn after he nearly sliced off a toe while serving in the military.
 That was my observation — and of Doctor Morris as well.
 Story time: While Michael White was out on bail, I challenged him to a foot race.
 We were on a back road and the ‘finish line’ was the door handle of my car, parked about a block away.
 White got a head start.
 Before I could say ‘Go!’ he took off like a bat out of hell.
 Yet, I beat him … easily.
 I am no runner — but neither was White.
 He ran with a distinct limp, as though one leg was shorter than the other.
 I was in better-than-average shape, at least I like to think so — but I’m also about 30 years older than White.

 I mentioned all this to his trial lawyer, and she seemed interested — so interested that she had me down on the list of witnesses to be called by the defence.
 That meant I could not sit in on White’s trial and see and hear what was going on.
 Turns out, I was not called to the stand, but I only realized that when the trial ended.
-Defence counsel didn’t have the courtesy to let me know that I wasn’t being called after all.
+Defence counsel didn’t have the courtesy to let me know that I wasn’t being called.
 It was communication by silence.
 Was that simply a lack of class … or intentional?

 Liana White bled to death after she was stabbed repeatedly.
 The most damaging blow was when a large knife plunged deep in her left shoulder.
 All this, supposedly in the couple’s bedroom.
 However, the amount of blood found in the White house is minimal, perhaps enough to fill a thimble.
 A small amount of blood and human nasal mucus [“snot”] was found on paper towels — which Michael White claims came from Liana’s nosebleed, days earlier.
 It’s telling that no blood was found in any of the drains in the White residence.
 No offence to Michael White, but he’s not smart enough to pull off such a phenomenal clean-up, especially in such a short time.